Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 The Importance of Observability Pipelines

-To harness the full power of observability, organizations must establish robust observability pipelines.
-These pipelines are responsible for reducing, simplifying, standardizing and helping organizations scale their telemetry data from different sources to one or multiple destinations.
+Organizations have to set up robust observability pipelines to harness the full power of observability.
+These pipelines are responsible for reducing, simplifying, standardizing, and helping organizations scale their telemetry data from different sources to one or multiple destinations.
 Below are three points as to why these pipelines are essential:

 Data Aggregation